yaojijiayou/DataMocker/README.md

 u can use 's' or 'string' to stand for 'string'
 ````

--int/long
+- int/long
 ````
 name:i:[1-100]    //get a random in [1,100](both inclusive) name:i:[1,2,3]	  //enum
 name:i            //get a random int in [0,10] by default u can use 'i','int','integer','l','long' as the second param
 ````
--double/float
+- double/float
 ````
 name:d             //get a random float num which is fix to 2 by default name:d:[1.1,2,3.2] //enum name:d:[1-10]      //get a flaot num in [1,100](both inclusive) u can use 'd','double','f','float' as the second param
 ````
--boolean
+- boolean
 ````
 name:b             //true and false name:b:r           //a random bool name:b:0           //false name:b:1           //true
+u can use 'b','bool','boolean' as the second param
 ````
--object
+- object
 ````
-name:o:child       //child is a another object
+name:o:child       //child is a another object u can use 'o','object' as the second param
 ````

 # Others
--Pls ignore other files, just pay attention to the Parser.js.
+- Pls ignore other files, just pay attention to the Parser.js.
--Only the function 'parse' has been exposed.
+- Only the function 'parse' has been exposed.